 The key to growth from 2022 is to find a way to tap into the extra platform value both BT and Sky attribute to the EPL from their ability to gain or protect their pay-TV, broadband and telephony (and perhaps mobile) subscriber base

-Mark OliverMark Oliver is founder and Chairman of Oliver & Ohlbaum Associates (O&O), the London based strategic advisers to the global media, sports and entertainment industries.
-He was commercial rights adviser to the EPL from 1995 to 1999.
+Mark OliverMark Oliver is founder and chairman of Oliver & Ohlbaum Associates (O&O), the London-based strategic advisors to the global media, sports and entertainment industries.
+He was commercial rights advisor to the Premier League from 1995 to 1999.

 The reduction in the most recent UK media rights payment to the EPL for the period 2019 to 2022 has probably contributed towards the difficulties the EPL has had in appointing a new chief executive, and the push by the Big Six clubs to get a higher share of the international media rights income.

 For some the reduction in UK rights due to the tacit truce between BT and Sky and embodied in their channel mutual carriage agreement is likely to be more than offset by continued growth overseas.
 The key to ensuring that may be to improve the appeal of the EPL product and not to co-operate with plans to enhance UEFA competitions so much that they eclipse the appeal of the EPL in the Asia-Pacific, African, Middle East and Americas markets.